python/cpython/Doc/library/fcntl.rst

 .. function:: ioctl(fd, op[, arg[, mutate_flag]])

-   This function is identical to the :func:`fcntl` function, except that the argument handling is even more complicated.
+   This function is identical to the :func:`~fcntl.fcntl` function, except that the argument handling is even more complicated.

    The op parameter is limited to values that can fit in 32-bits.